sant3213/Bizaway/README.md

 ## Troubleshooting
 - **Docker Issues:** Ensure Docker is installed and running, and check that the `.env`file contains all required variables.

 - **Port Conflicts:** If port 3000 is already in use, change the PORT value in the .env file and rebuild the containers with docker-compose up --build.

 - **Database Connection Errors:** Ensure that the `MONGODB_URI` in the `.env` file matches the expected format for the MongoDB container (e.g., `mongodb://root:password@mongo:27017/trip?authSource=admin`).
 Docker should handle network connections between services automatically, but if you encounter issues, verify that the MongoDB service is running and accessible within the Docker network.

-- **Logging Information:** Logs are available at logs/error.log for error-level logs.
+- **Logging Information:** Logs are available at `logs/error.log` for error-level logs.
 Console logs provide additional information for successful operations.

 ## Compromises or Assumptions

 1. **API Rate Limits and Error Handling:** This API relies on a third-party API to retrieve trip data.
 Since details about rate limits or potential downtime weren’t provided, the solution assumes the external API will be reliably available.
-However, the implementation includes error handling via the ExternalApiError class to manage cases where the external API may be down or unresponsive.
+However, the implementation includes error handling via the `ExternalApiError` class to manage cases where the external API may be down or unresponsive.

-2. **Validation of Query and Body Parameters:** Parameter validation is handled using Joi in the middleware to ensure the required parameters (origin, destination, and sort_by) are correctly formatted.
+2. **Validation of Query and Body Parameters:** Parameter validation is handled using Joi in the middleware to ensure the required parameters (`origin`, `destination`, and `sort_by`) are correctly formatted.
 The assumption here is that invalid or missing parameters should immediately return a 400 status without making a request to the third-party API.

 3. **Sorting Assumptions:** Sorting functionality is limited to fastest and cheapest options as specified.
 Trips are sorted on the client side after receiving them from the third-party API, assuming that the returned dataset is manageable in memory.
 For listing saved trips, pagination is implemented to allow more efficient data handling within the API.

-4. **MongoDB Storage:** MongoDB is used to persist trip data for features like saving, listing, and deleting trips.
+4. **MongoDB Storage:** `MongoDB` is used to persist trip data for features like saving, listing, and deleting trips.
 While this provides a basic persistence layer, no additional indexing or optimization for performance is assumed due to the anticipated low volume of stored data.

-5. **Testing and Mocking:** Jest is used to mock services, including the third-party API.
+5. **Testing and Mocking:** `Jest` is used to mock services, including the third-party API.
 This approach provides flexibility in testing without relying on the external API’s availability.

 6. **Environment Variable Security:** Sensitive data such as API keys and database URIs are handled through environment variables.
-The .env file should be secured appropriately and never included in version control to protect these values.
+The `.env` file should be secured appropriately and never included in version control to protect these values.